ADA Kiosk Accessibility

 Video not playing, view on YouTube

-TPGi offers accessibility consulting to assist with creating an accessible kiosk through JAWS Kiosk – world-leading JAWS screen reader technology with kiosk-specific features enabled for a seamless user experience.
+TPGi offers accessibility consulting to assist with creating an accessible kiosk through JAWS for Kiosk – world-leading JAWS screen reader technology with kiosk-specific features enabled for a seamless user experience.

 - Kiosk Accessibility: Considerations for making an accessible kiosk